 What is Hondashi?

-Hondashi is not as well known as dashi, largely because it is not widely available outside of Asia, but it’s the name of a product that the Ajinomoto brand produces and it’s really ready-made powdered dashi.
+Hondashi is not as well known as dashi, largely because it isn’t widely available outside of Asia, but it’s the name of a product that the Ajinomoto brand produces and it’s actually a ready-made powdered dashi.

-However, it can be used interchangeably with dashi and it is often used as a base for miso soup and tempura sauce.
+However, it can be used interchangeably with dashi and it is often used as a base for miso soup and tempura batter.

 This particular product is also made with dried bonito fish flakes, some seaweed flavoring, and a few additional flavors.